Check and report the information on your investments to the Tax Administration, if necessary.

 - Use form 50B (Capital income and deductions) for reporting dividends and profit shares of investment funds

 - Use form 16B (Statement on foreign income (capital income)) for reporting any dividends and profit shares of investment funds you have received from abroad, as well as any taxes you have paid abroad.

 Do not forget to deliver the paper forms to the Tax Administration on time.
 Please note that they must arrive on the date indicated on your tax return at the latest.
 How to declare with paper forms

 Tax-exempt sales profits must also be reported to the Tax Administration

 Check the pre-completed tax return to ensure that sales of shares under EUR 1,000 are also included in the tax return.
 Complete the information, if necessary.
 Sales profits are tax-exempt if the total price of shares you have sold during a calendar year was EUR 1,000 at maximum.

 Read more about tax-exempt sales profits in section 3.2 ‘Pienet luovutukset’ of the detailed tax instructions ‘Arvopaperien luovutusten verotus‘ (in Finnish).

 Save the documents

-Remember that you must keep the information needed to calculate the sales profits and losses from your securities for six (6) years after the end of the assessment year.
+Remember that you must keep the information needed to calculate the sales profits and losses from your securities for 6 years, starting from the beginning of the year after the end of the tax year.

 If you use a securities account, i.e. an electronic stock portfolio, in your investments, it is enough to keep the related account statements.
 If you have investment fund shares, keep the reports you receive from the fund management company.